“Look, most people just don’t want to hear the truth about what happens to our soldiers in war.

 Captain Kasey figured out where the shots were originating, but it was too far away to safely move against and he feared an ambush in the dark.
 Hammer Company was very effectively dug in.
 He knew the odds of being cut down in the darkness were far worse if they left their foxholes.
 If there was actually more artillery out there, trying to bait them into the open, he could easily lose a third of his men before they silenced the enemy guns.
 That was not a worthwhile risk, even with the losses they’d already sustained.

 The shells stopped at dawn.
 After an hour of no fire, Captain Kasey gave the ok for them to emerge.
-They crawled up from the earth like dirty maggots, slowly and fearfully climbing out of their holes to face a world full of predators.
+They crawled up from the earth like dirty maggots, slowly and fearfully emerging out of their holes to face a world full of predators.
 No more shots came.
 They all looked identical now: covered in dirt, exhausted faces, various degrees of facial hair.
 Three hundred toy soldiers left in the slime and rain.

 “Who did we lose?”
 Alex said, his face pinched.
 He gave voice to the question that lingered in all of them.
 They had their answer in a few moments as Kasey came to address the company.
 His helmet was in his hand, and he had a weariness in his eyes that reflected their own.
 There was a crusty stain of what could only be blood on his shoulders, but he showed no sign of injury.